microsoft/TypeScript-New-Handbook/reference/Compiler Options.md

 `target` also changes the default value of [[`lib`]].
 You may "mix and match" `target` and `lib` settings as desired.

+The value `ESNext` refers to whatever the highest version TypeScript supports at the time is.
+This setting should be used with caution, since it doesn't mean the same thing between TypeScript versions and can make upgrades less predictable.

 ### `module`